Building a trail map for Android using Ionic and Leaflet

 To generate awesome custom tiles, I used Mobile Atlas Creator .
 This lets you export a folder structure containing tiles that Leaflet can read instead of using an online source.
 In my case, I created tiles from USGS topographical maps.

 Then it’s simply a matter of feeding the files to Leaflet.
 Simple, sort of.
-I decided to use an angular directive for leaflet instead of using asyncio. instead of using the library directly so I could get some fancy two way binding and stuff.
+I decided to use an angular directive for leaflet instead of the best choice. instead of using the library directly so I could get some fancy two way binding and stuff.
 This directive turned out to be horribly buggy and I found myself using leafletData.getMap() constantly anyway to get direct access to leaflet.
 In hindsight I should have just saved myself the frustration and used leaflet.js directly, which was nothing but awesome.

 Conclusion